AlexTGoCreative/ChatBot/README.md

 - 💬 **Chat Interface**: Clean and responsive UI powered by React and Vite.
 - ⚡ **FastAPI Backend**: Handles vector search, Gemini API calls, and document indexing.
 - 🔑 **Gemini 1.5 Integration**: Uses Google's LLM to interpret queries and generate responses.
+- 🧠 **Hash-based Context**: Allows users to enter a **hash** to retrieve specific scan data, which is then used as context for generating more accurate answers.

 ---